-Sucheta is also author of a series of children’s illustrative books on travel called Beato Goes To.
+Sucheta authored a series of children’s illustrative books on travel – Beato Goes To.
 The stories, based on her real cat, Beato and her actual travels, are meant to inspire young readers to learn about different countries and cultures, as well as develop their own wanderlust.
-Sucheta loves to do author visits at schools, reading her books – Beato Goes To Greenland, Beato Goes To Israel, Beato Goes To Indonesia and Beato Goes To Japan are available at Barnes and Noble, Amazon.com, Books-A-Million and through the publisher, Mascot Books.
+Sucheta loves to do author visits at schools, reading her books – Beato Goes To Greenland, Beato Goes To Israel, Beato Goes To Indonesia and Beato Goes To Japan – and inspiring young global citizen.
+Her fifth book – Beato Goes To Brazil – is releasing in summer 2019.

-Sucheta is a member of Association of Food Bloggers, International Association of Culinary Professionals, Atlanta Food Blogger’s Society, Travel Bloggers Association, International Women Associates, Georgia Council for International Visitors, The Society of Children’s Book Writers and Illustrators, The International Travel Writers Alliance, and the Atlanta Press Club.
+Sucheta is a member of Impact Travel Alliance, Travel Bloggers Association, International Women Associates, Georgia Council for International Visitors, The Society of Children’s Book Writers and Illustrators, The International Travel Writers Alliance, and the Atlanta Press Club.
 She resides in the suburbs of Atlanta with her husband and cat, Beato.